-- Monday to Friday 7:30 a.m. to 4:00 p.m. - Saturday and Sunday 7:30 a.m. to 10:00 a.m.
-A staff member is on call after hours and on weekends to respond to alarms. - 2.3 The on call operator is the designated OIC.
+- Monday to Friday 7:30 a.m. to 4:00 p.m. - > Saturday and Sunday 7:30 a.m. to 10:00 a.m.
+A staff member is on call after hours and on weekends to respond to alarms. - 2.3 The on-call operator is the designated OIC.
 A designated OIC for each shift is responsible for the daily operations of the system. - 2.4 During regular hours operators are available to conduct inspections, calibrations, investigations, sampling and monitoring, maintenance, and other work as assigned at the Water Treatment Plant, including the distribution system. - 2.5 The Director of Infrastructure Services (Public Works) is responsible for approving vacation time and training for staff in a manner which ensures sufficient personnel are available for the performance of normal operating duties.
-This is recorded on the Vacation/Training Schedule. - 2.6 During the summer months, operational staff rotate through a 10 days on, 4 days off work schedule. - 2.7 If an after-hours situation requires work on the distribution system and/or equipment operators, the on call staff member will notify the Director of Infrastructure Services (Public Works) to make arrangements for remediation. - 2.8 After 60 days of the O.R.O. being absent an alternate ORO is designated by the Director of Infrastructure Service (Public Works)
+This is recorded on the Vacation/Training Schedule. - 2.6 If an after-hours situation requires work on the distribution system and/or equipment operators, the on-call staff member will notify the Director of Infrastructure Services (Public Works) to make arrangements for remediation. - 2.7 After 60 days of the O.R.O. being absent an alternate ORO is designated by the Director of Infrastructure Service (Public Works)